Jouri-IT/holbertonschool-hbnb/part1/holbertonschool-hbnb.md

 ## 1. Introduction

-This is the technical design for Part 1 of HBnB Evolution — a simplified AirBnB-style platform.
-Users can register, list properties ("places"), leave reviews on places they've stayed at, and attach amenities to listings.

-The goal here is to lay out the architecture before any code gets written, so Parts 2 (API) and 3 (persistence) build on a design that's already been thought through rather than improvised along the way.
+This is the technical design for Part 1 of HBnB Evolution, a simplified, Airbnb-style platform.
+It allows users to register, list properties ("places"), leave reviews on places they have stayed, and attach amenities to listings.
+The goal of this document is to lay out the architecture before any code is written.

 The system is covered from three angles: